PyChina/weekly/content/Issue/issue-21.md

 - [Medusa](https://github.com/mtigas/django-medusa) (github.com)

 Have you ever needed to generate a static site from an already existing dynamic one.
 Well either way  you now can with Medusa.
-This will create static content that will mirror the dynamic site’s output.
+This will create static content that will mirror the dynamic site's output.
 Boom.

 - [Django Ahoy!](http://www.django-ahoy.com/) (django-ahoy.com/)